 With those printers, you can get colors that aren’t available in the CMYK spectrum.
 So, it is recommended to conserve RGB format when you’re going to use them.

 An option to check your colors before printing is changing the visualization.
-Some programs used by designers, like Adobe Photoshop, Illustrator and InDesign allow you to do these changes.
+Some programs used by designers, like Adobe Photoshop, Illustrator, and InDesign, allow you to make these changes.

-CMKY and RGB color modes are not perfect and you can’t reproduce the whole color spectrum that you can see with your eyes.
-For example, the CMYK spectrum has problem to recognize the blue color and some dark tones of red.
+CMYK and RGB color modes are imperfect, and you can’t reproduce the whole color spectrum that you can see with your eyes.
+For example, the CMYK spectrum has a problem recognizing the blue color and some dark tones of red.

 Even though they aren’t perfect, they look pretty realistic to the human eye.
-If you want to be a great graphic designer, it isn’t necessary to know all the technical aspects about RGB and CMYK.
-Knowing the main differences between them and how they work.
+If you want to be a great graphic designer, knowing all the technical aspects of RGB and CMYK isn’t necessary.
+Understanding the main differences between them and how they work.

 RGB colors are used on the screen.
 If you’re creating something just to show it on a gadget, these colors are perfect for you.
-They are more variated.
-You can get almost any color in the world with them.
+They are more variated, and you can get almost any color in the world with them.

-CMYK spectrum is used for printed thingd.
-They are more opaque than RGB colors.
+CMYK spectrum is used for printed things, and they are more opaque than RGB colors.
 Working with them on the computer will avoid any variation when you print.
-Just remembering these simple differences between RGB and CMYK, you will improve your work as a designer and you will make your clients happier.
+Just remembering these differences between RGB and CMYK, you will improve your work as a designer, and you will make your clients happier.